 2. Fill in Required Legal Documents

-When employees leave, there’s often lots of paperwork to complete.
 There are non-disclosure and non-compete agreements, and there are tax documents that you must complete in time.
-The checklist includes financial, 401(k), health care information, and a letter of resignation.
-Here are some instructions to fill out the legal documents:
+The checklist includes financial, 401(k), health care information, and a resignation letter.
+Here are instructions to fill out the legal documents:

 - Payroll and Other Paperwork.
-Make sure to fill out the employee’s paperwork.
-The paperwork includes the company 401(k), insurance, and benefits information in order to process any withdrawals or rollover plans that required addressing
+The paperwork includes the company 401(k), insurance, and benefits information to process any withdrawals or rollover plans.

-- Discuss Former Employee’s Last Paycheck.
+- Discuss the Former Employee’s Last Paycheck.
 This should include a payout for unused vacation days or an employee severance package.
-This also includes what the company will do with the employee’s accrued vacation days
+It also includes what the company will do with the employee’s accrued vacation days.

-- Have Employee Sign Letter of Termination.
-Before the employee leaves, either in person or remote via email, it’s important to have them sign the letter of termination.
-This is important because it confirms that they have received the letter for legal purposes
+- Have the Employee Sign the Letter of Termination.
+Signing the letter confirms that they have received it for legal purposes.

 3. Recover Company Assets

-Many companies fail to recover assets that belong to them like laptops, mobile phones, and even equipment when employees leave.
+Many companies fail to recover assets that belong to them, such as laptops, mobile phones, and even equipment, when employees leave.
 Research has shown that employee theft within the US costs businesses up to $50 million per year.

 - Laptops and computer bags